5 Tips On Getting Featured In Spotify Playlists

 - Once you’ve got an established playlist, you can start to add in your own new releases.
 It’s important to note that this takes time, dedication and a lot of listening.
 However, if you’re up for it and feel you’ve got a good ear for your genre or a particular mood, it's definitely another step in the right direction to getting featured on Spotify playlists.

 Spotify playlists are a great way of getting your music into the hands of both music fans and commerical DJs.
-Playlist features may also earn you DJ gigs or festival slots for your band in the long-term.
+Landing in top-rated playlists may also earn you DJ gigs or festival slots in the long-term.

-While getting featured may seem like a lot of work, remember your playlist strategy is as important as any other element of your new music distribution plan.
+While getting featured may seem like a lot of work right now, your playlist strategy is as important as any other element of your new music distribution plan, so make sure you're doing everything you can to make it work!